Direct Marketing Commission - Enforcing Higher Industry Standards

 How you can complain?

-If you have additional concerns about the company in question (for example, complaints about their customer service) then you can complain to the DMC using our online complaints form
+If you have additional concerns about DMA member companies (for example, complaints about their customer service) then you can complain to the DMC using our online complaints form.

 Unsolicited goods